Founding date: 1650

 The mill is in excellent shape but is being infringed on by the growing village of New Winthorpes and is literally in the backyard of one home, as is the gravestone.
-The top part of the mill was sealed off to provide a gravity fed cistern for the village which is no longer in use.
+The top part of the mill was sealed off to provide a gravity-fed cistern for the village which is no longer in use.
 The mill machinery lies just outside the mill to the west, and several people have wanted to remove it for scrap iron.
-Janice Fredrick guards it fiercely and advised that the Government have twice had plans to turn the hilltop area into a park, but to date this has not materialized.
+Janice Fredrick guards it fiercely and advised that the Government has twice had plans to turn the hilltop area into a park, but to date, this has not materialized.
 Any further sign of this estate has been eradicated by the intrusion of the village.
-The oval inscription above the door of the mill with rope pattern border, states “Giles Blizzard est Anno Domini 1778.”
+The oval inscription above the door of the mill with a rope pattern border, states “Giles Blizzard est Anno Domini 1778.”
 One of the original settlers – “At the request of Dr. Henry Stodden we have surveyed the plantation belonging to Capt.
 Giles Blizard, and now in the possession of his children, of 155 acres.”

 Estate Related History/ Timeline